 top of page

-I became a coach because I was curious about the disconnect I noticed in clients between what they were doing with their hands and what they were experiencing in their hearts.
-The hands were busy accomplishing things, meeting goals, strategizing about next moves -- you know all the stuff we leaders do.
-The hearts of these leaders, though, seemed to be disengaged with the work of their hands.
+I became a coach because I was curious about the disconnect clients consistently experienced between the work of their hands and the 'beat' of their hearts.
+The hands were busy accomplishing things: meeting goals, leading teams, strategizing next moves -- you know all the stuff we do.
+The hearts of many of these leaders, though outwardly successful, seemed out of sync with the work of their hands.
 Passion and enthusiasm were absent.
-We hear a lot about misalignment today, and I suppose that is where my curiosity took me.
+Work was done well outwardly, but the leader and the team couldn't quite put their fingers on what was missing.
+However the missing ingredient resulted in low engagement for the team and limited success for the organization.

 I had been working as a consultant for a few years around 2011.
-While my practice was moderately successful on the surface, I could not get rid of the nagging feeling that something was missing in my work.
-The same thing seemed to be happening with most of the clients I served.
+While my practice was moderately successful on the surface, I also had the nagging feeling that something was missing in my work; the same thing seemed to be happening with most of the clients I served.
 I sat across the desk from brilliant, successful leaders who were trying to understand the void and the success they were experiencing simultaneously.
 Something wasn’t connecting.
 Exploring this disconnect is what led me to study coaching.

-I now wonder if the disconnect between our hands and hearts is driving much of our disconnect as a society.
+I wonder if the disconnect between the hand and heart as leaders is reflective of what we are experiencing as a society.
 A survey from 2023, published in Fortune Magazine, indicates that loneliness has been increasing since the 1970s, and social media is part of the driver of that loneliness. (https://fortune.com/well/2023/08/11/loneliness-study-digital-social-media/).
 As a society we are “technically” more connected than we have ever been through the vehicle of social media.
 Yet factors like loneliness are at an all-time high.
 According to the article, loneliness was experienced generationally like this: “Gen Z (38%) and millennials (37%) feel the most lonely compared to Gen X (31%) and boomers (19%).”
 Compare those percentages with these: “Over half of Americans spend more than 50% of their time online (73% of Gen Z, 64% of millennials, 56% of Gen X, and 40% of boomers).”
 This isn't a blog about what's wrong with social media, though.
-This post is about finding the connection between your hand and heart.
+This post is about finding the connection between your hand and heart -- finding "the being" in "the doing."

-Michele Aikens is lead coach of Clear Sight Coaching and Consulting.
+Michele Aikens is CEO & Lead Coach of Clear Sight Coaching and Consulting.

 PS: I ran across this video and was further inspired to encourage us to stop and reconnect with what is happening in and around us.